Women in science: Reasons for disadvantages

 Margaret Rossiter, an American historian of science, offered three concepts to explain the reasons behind the data in statistics and how these reasons disadvantaged women in the science industry.
 The first concept is hierarchical segregation.
 This is a well-known phenomenon in society, that the higher the level and rank of power and prestige, the smaller the population of females participating.
 The hierarchical differences point out that there are fewer women participating at higher levels of both academia and industry.
 Based on data collected in 1982, women earn 54 percent of all bachelor's degrees in the United States, with 50 percent of these in science.
 The source also indicated that this number increased almost every year.
-There are fewer women at the graduate level; they earn 40 percent of all doctorates, with 31 percent of these in science and engineering.
+As of 2020, women were earning 57.3 percent of all bachelor's degrees, with 38.6 percent of these in a STEM field.

 The second concept included in Rossiter's explanation of women in science is territorial segregation.
 The term refers to how female employment is often clustered in specific industries or categories in industries.
 Women stayed at home or took employment in feminine fields while men left the home to work.
 Although nearly half of the civilian work force is female, women still comprise the majority of low-paid jobs or jobs that society considered feminine.
 Statistics show that 60 percent of white professional women are nurses, daycare workers, or schoolteachers.
-Territorial disparities in science are often found between the 1920s and 1930s, when different fields in science were divided between men and women.
-Men dominated the chemistry, physics, and engineering, while women dominated the fields of botany, zoology, and psychology.
-The fields in which the majority of women are concentrated are known as the "soft" sciences and tend to have relatively low salaries.